Here’s a practical guide for adult players with small hands who wish to play the classical guitar.

 Such guitars, smaller in size and aimed at adult players, are known as 7/8 classical guitars or 630 mm classical guitars.
 Exactly like regular, full-size guitars, 7/8 classical guitars also fulfill a range of quality and budget needs.

 We will not discuss even smaller size guitars like 3/4 or 1/2 or 1/4 size because these are meant for children and not taken that seriously for adult playing.
+These are basic instruments using rudimentary materials and factory techniques of mass production.
 If interested in these sizes, read my article on Yamaha 102A for children below 8 years and Yamaha 3/4 Size Guitars Review for older children.

 7/8 classical guitars are smaller in size than standard, full-size guitars, both horizontally and vertically.
 The horizontal length of the strings from the bridge to the nut is called ‘scale length’; and the vertical thickness of the neck at the nut is called ‘nut width’.
 Both scale length and nut width are smaller in 7/8 guitars.

 Full-size classical guitars have a scale length of 650 mm guitars and a nut width of 52 mm.
 Longer lengths and wider necks are possible, but generally, these are the standard numbers across manufacturers and luthiers.
 Classical guitars meant for adults with small hands have a scale length of 630 mm (sometimes less) and a nut width of 48-50 mm.

 Small hands need small guitars.
 It’s as simple as that.

 Cordoba Dolce classical guitar: For adult beginners with small hands